Wood Floorboards Too Thin – What Now?

-Over-sanding is a wood floor sanding mistake.
-It is not a common one, however, it sometimes happens to DIY-ers with no previous experience at wood floor sanding and maintenance.
-Over-sanding happens when a floor is sanded too much and for too long at one particular spot and this creates an uneven surface of the floor.
+Over-sanding is one of the wood floor sanding most common mistakes.
+It sometimes happens to DIY-ers with no previous experience at wood floor sanding and maintenance.
+Over-sanding happens when a floor is sanded too deep and for too long at one particular spot and this creates an uneven surface of the floor.

 Over-sanding is also the process of sanding a wooden floor that is already too thin and cannot be sanded anymore.
 Every sanding process strips off wood from the surface of the floor along with the old finish.
 Sometimes the surface of the floor is way too worn, damaged, and scratched, therefore a bit more of the bare wood underneath the finish should be stripped off.
 This is recommended when the surface imperfections penetrate the finish and affect the bare wood underneath.

 Once you sand the surface of the floor too many times, you will reach out to the point when the floor is beyond sanding and it is already too thin.
 Continuing to sand the floor at this point is not recommended.
 Since the wooden floorboards are already too thin, they are at a high risk of damaging and breaking.
 In addition, over-sanding also causes an effect similar to "glazing" the wood, which means it will become practically impossible to apply a finish and stain evenly and get full and uniform coverage.